Freestyle rap

-Freestyle is a style of improvisation, with or without instrumental beats, in which lyrics are recited with no particular subject or structure and with no prior memorization.
+Freestyle rap, also simply known as freestyle, is a style of hip hop music where an artist normally improvises an unwritten verse from the head, with or without instrumental beats, in which lyrics are recited with no particular subject or structure.
 It is similar to other improvisational music, such as jazz, where a lead instrumentalist acts as an improviser with a supporting band providing a beat.
 Freestyle originally was simply verse that is free of style, written rhymes that do not follow a specific subject matter, or predetermined cadence.
 The newer style with the improvisation grew popular starting in the early 1990s.
+It is now mainly associated with hip hop.

 Original definition

 In the book How to Rap, Big Daddy Kane and Myka 9 note that originally a freestyle was a spit on no particular subject – Big Daddy Kane said, "in the '80s, when we said we wrote a freestyle rap, that meant that it was a rhyme that you wrote that was free of style... it's basically a rhyme just bragging about yourself."
 Myka 9 adds, "back in the day, freestyle was bust[ing] a rhyme about any random thing, and it was a written rhyme or something memorized".
 Divine Styler says: "in the school I come from, freestyling was a non-conceptual written rhyme... and now they call freestyling off the top of the head, so the era I come from, it's a lot different".
 Kool Moe Dee also refers to this earlier definition in his book, There's A God On The Mic:

 There are two types of freestyle.
 There's an old-school freestyle that's basically rhymes that you've written that may not have anything to do with any subject or that goes all over the place.
 Then there's freestyle where you come off the top of the head.

 In old school hip-hop, Kool Moe Dee claimed that improvisational rapping was instead called "coming off the top of the head", and Big Daddy Kane stated, "off-the-top-of-the-head [rapping], we just called that 'off the dome' – when you don't write it and [you] say whatever comes to mind".

 Referring to this earlier definition (a written rhyme on non-specific subject matter), Big Daddy Kane stated, "that's really what a freestyle is" and Kool Moe Dee refers to it as "true" freestyle, and "the real old-school freestyle".
 Kool Moe Dee suggests that Kool G Rap's track "Men At Work" is an "excellent example" of true freestyle, along with Rakim's "Lyrics of Fury".